Your guide to organising a street party

 - External publicity (such as in newspapers)

-- In buildings, parks etc.
+- In buildings, parks for example.

 - Event organiser